The death of Windows 7: the funeral is over... what now?

 Noting that every remaining Windows 7 device is a potential target for hackers, ransomware and cyber attacks, Kollective says there are three potential routes for business and enterprises to go down -- the very worst of which is continuing to use Windows 7 beyond the end of life.

 The second option is to pay for extended support.
 Microsoft will continue to support Windows 7 for up to three years for those willing to pay.
-But for companies with large number of computers, this could end up be astronomically expensive over time.
+But for companies with large number of computers, this could end up being astronomically expensive over time.

 Kollective explains: